getbannerman/babl/pages/rationale.md

 In order to alleviate this issue, a BABL template statically exposes all the properties it will need to access during rendering.
 It makes it possible to write a preloader not only for Rails, but for anything you would like.

 At Bannerman, we developed **Preeloo**.
 It natively supports ActiveRecord associations, computed columns, and custom preloadable properties.
-Unfortunately, it hasn't been released publicly yet because it still has severe bugs and limitations.
+Unfortunately, it hasn't been released publicly yet because it still has bugs and limitations.

 [1]: Functional / imperative DSL definitions are taken from [docile](https://github.com/ms-ati/docile/blob/master/lib/docile.rb).